tax saving tips switzerland

 The cost of these insurances can be deducted from your taxable income:

 There is a limit on how much you can deduct.
-If you participate in an occupation pension fund (through your employer), or contribute to the pillar 3a, then the amount you can deduct for insurance is normally smaller.
-If you do not, then the limit for insurance deductions is higher.
+If you participate in an occupational pension fund (through your employer), or contribute to the pillar 3a, then the insurance tax deduction is smaller – both for federal income tax, and for income taxes from most cantons.
+If you do not contribute to an occupational pension fund or the pillar 3a, then the tax deduction for insurance is higher.
 The maximum federal income tax deduction for all of these insurances combined is:

 • 5400 francs for other married couples.